What Does "Barriers to Care" Mean?

 - 29 states and 53 other countries permit expanded function to dental assistants

-As of January 1, 2014 there are 4,800 Dental Health Professional Shortage Areas (HPSA).
-It would take 7,100 practitioners to meet every HPSA community's need for dental providers (a population to practitioner ratio of 5,000:1).
+As of June 19, 2014 there are 4,900 Dental Health Professional Shortage Areas (HPSA).
+It would take 7,300 additional practitioners to meet every HPSA community's need for dental providers (a population to practitioner ratio of 5,000:1).

 Resolution 305-RC-2011 Defining Dental Access

-Dr. Aaron Bumann, a University of Minnesota graduate and 2011-12 Legislative Coordinator, wrote an article about the term “barriers to care.”
-In this article he provides background to the resolution that passed at the House of Delegates during ASDA’s 2011 Annual Session.
-To view the article, click here.
+Dr. Aaron Bumann, a University of Minnesota graduate and 2011-12 legislative coordinator, wrote an article about the term “barriers to care.”
+In this article he provides background to the resolution that passed at the House of Delegates during Annual Session 2011.
+Read the article.